sieve-project/sieve/docs/demo.md

 ### Finding the "harmful" status to trigger bugs
-Not every stale status `S` will lead to bugs in reality.
-Sonar finds out the stale status `S` which is more likely to lead to bugs if consumed by the controller.
-In kubernetes, all the cluster status is materialized by events belonging to different resources.
-The first step is to find out the crucial event `E` which can lead to such a "harmful" status `S`.

-We define an event `E` is crucial if it can trigger some side effects (resource creation/update/deletion) invoked by the controller.
 Sonar has a `learn` mode to infer the causality between events and side effects, and Sonar then picks each potentially causal-related <crucial event, side effect> pair to guide the testing.